 Here are the best cordless cleaners, as tested and reviewed by Tech Advisor staff.

 The Black Friday sales season is coming!
 Our product recommendations are based on average retail prices, but the prices below show the best deals currently available from trustworthy online stores.

 1. Samsung Powerstick Jet

 While people with larger homes may think that a cordless is not for them, the Powerstick Jet could change their minds.
 It’s powerful enough that, even on its lowest setting, it can give a really deep clean.
-It also has space to charge a second battery (which you’ll need to buy separately), so if you run out of power before you finish, you can swap them out and keep going.
+It also has space to charge a second battery (which you’ll need to buy separately), so if you run out of power before you finish, you can swap it out and keep going.

 This isn’t a vacuum cleaner for minimalists.
 You’ll need space to store its large stand and attachments but if you can find such a spot, it’ll amply reward you with its usefulness and flexibility.

 This is a great product, at a great price, particularly when compared to market-leading brands.
 Capsule is an independently-designed and produced vacuum cleaner, the creation of an engineer with two decades of industry experience.